St. Pius X / St. Matthias Academy Alumni Information Site Privacy Statement

-Our primary form for gathering personal data is our Register link where persons who wish to add or maintain their personal information are asked for their name, class, address, city, telephone, e-mail address, and comments.
+Our primary form for gathering personal data is our Register link where persons who wish to add or maintain their personal information are asked for their name, class year, e-mail address, and comments.
 Only the e-mail address is listed on the PMAAIS site.
 You may request that your name and personal information be kept confidential.

 If you have questions or doubts you should direct them to the Webmaster of the PMAAIS through the "Register" link with a message stating your concern.